golemfactory/golem-usecases/README.md

  2. `MLPOCTaskBuilder` builds `MLPOCTaskDefinition`, constructing `MLPOCTaskOptions`, casting types etc (in `build_full_definition`).
  1. After `MLPOCTaskDefinition` is constructed, its method `add_to_resources` is called - temporary directories structure for task execution is created (eg `code`, `data` files are linked or copied in appropriate places).
  2. `MLPOCTask` is constructed, taks variables are set.
- 3. `MLPOCTask` method `initialize()` is called, `LocalComputer` with `spearmint` image is constructed, directory structure is crated, along with `config.cfg` file specifying parameters space to be searched (types and sizes of variables), and then `LocalComputer` is started.
+ 3. `MLPOCTask` method `initialize()` is called, `LocalComputer` with `spearmint` image is constructed, directory structure for `spearmint` is crated, along with `config.cfg` file specifying parameters space to be searched (types and sizes of variables), and then `LocalComputer` is started.
  4. `MLPOCTask` is waiting for `query_additional_data` queries.
  5. If it gets one, it updates `spearmint` state, by using signal file - `spearmint` then adds a new row to the list of suggestions of next points.
  6. `MLPOCTask` gets this new suggestion, constructs `"network_configuration"` dict entry in `extra_data`, which is a list in form of `[(variable_name, variable_value)]` and sends it to the provider - it is then saved in the `params.py`.
- 7. **START** Provider starts working - `ModelRunner` is constructed and run - every epoch, it calls `box_callback` to check if he should save the dump of the current state transition.
+ 7. Provider starts working - `ModelRunner` is constructed and run.
+ 8. **START** Every epoch, it calls `box_callback` to check if he should save the dump of the current state transition.
  8. `box_callback` saves a message - the question to the requestor - in the `$MESSAGES_OUT_DIR` directory, then it is actively waiting for response (a message in the `$MESSAGES_IN_DIR`).
  9. In the meantime, `TaskServer` (on the providers side) is running in the loop, calling `sync_network` periodically.
-Inside, it calls `check_for_new_messages` on `TaskComputer`, which then calls it on all `DockerTaskThreads` in the current computations list, which then reads messages from `$MESSAGES_OUT_DIR`, packs them into structures and returns to `TaskServer`.
+Inside, it calls `check_for_new_messages` on `TaskComputer`, which then calls it on all `DockerTaskThreads` in the current computations list, which then read messages from `$MESSAGES_OUT_DIR`, pack them into structures and return to `TaskServer`.
- `TaskServer` then collects all the messages from all current computations, packs them into `MessageProvToReqSubtask` and sends by appropriate `TaskSession`s to  TaskSessions of requestors.
+ 10. `TaskServer` then collects all the messages from all current computations, packs them into `MessageProvToReqSubtask` messages and sends by appropriate `TaskSession`s to  TaskSessions of requestors.
  10. `TaskSession` on requestor side receives message and reacts by `_react_to_provider_to_requestor_message()`, which runs `respond_to_message` method in the `MLPOCTask`.
  11. `MLPOCTask` passes message contents (eg hash of the state) to subtask's-that-send-the-message `black_box`, receives answer (to save or not to save) and returns it to `TaskSession`.
  12. `TaskSession` packs the response into `MessageReqToProvSubtask` and sends it to provider's 'TaskSession`.